 The Musée de la Mer is a history museum located on Cape Gridley and it overlooks a place deeply connected with the Magdalen Islands heritage.
 This is «la Grave» on Havre-Aubert Island.
 This place is an historical site recognized by the Cultural Property Commission of Quebec in 1983.
 Today, la Grave is a tourist place, frequented especially in the summer.
 Up until the middle of the last century, La Grave was the busiest port in the archipelago.
 This is where the history of the Magdalen Islands and the museum began.

-August 8, 1969
+August 8th, 1969

-pening of the museum in the former parish hall in Havre-Aubert in the presence of Jean-Jacques Bertrand, a former Premier of Quebec.
+Opening of the museum in the former parish hall in Havre-Aubert in the presence of Jean-Jacques Bertrand, a former Premier of Quebec.
 The museum is the work of a Magdalen Islander, father Frédéric Landry.
 He will be the museum director for over 30 years.

 The museum become an incorporated non-profit organization.

-December 4, 2011
+December 4th, 2011

-The new permanent exhibition «Living the Islands» opened.
-This exhibition requires a double glance.
+This exhibition offers a double glance.
 The first – a glance on history – will roam horizontally over the Islands, from their first settlement, through their joys and hardship, to living the Islands today.
 The second – a glance on ethnology – will be directed vertically on the walls, where objects and pictures from the past coupled with various models and art works show how Magdalen Islanders have adapted their daily life to insularity with trade, fishing, sailing…